 The per capita income in Dubuque in 2018 was $29,135, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $116,540 for a family of four.
 However, Dubuque contains both very wealthy and poor people as well.

 Dubuque is a somewhat ethnically-diverse city.
 The people who call Dubuque home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dubuque residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dubuque include Irish, English, Norwegian, and Italian.
+Important ancestries of people in Dubuque include German, Irish, English, Norwegian, and French.

 The most common language spoken in Dubuque is English.
 Other important languages spoken here include Spanish and Pacific Island languages.